 Update 2018: Le Bistro at Santorini has moved to CuisinArt's Golf Club House.
-Full review coming soon.
+More on Santorini at The Clubhouse here.

 Pico de gallo-esque cevice.
 An open-face foie gras sandwich with bacon and quail egg.
 Braised pork cheek with pork belly and corn grits.
 Executive Chef Jasper Schneider is redefining five-star dining at Le Bistro at Santorini.
 With creative concepts and only the finest of ingredients, the menu breathes new life and the experience exceeds expectations.

 You just need to ask Le Bistro's Executive Chef Jasper Schneider "What's new?" to get a quick sense of what you are in for at any of his restaurants at CuisinArt Golf Resort & Spa.